datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    [
      {
+       "_id": "1",
-       "id": "1",
+       "id": 1,
        "name": "Jane Doe"
      },
      {
+       "_id": "2",
-       "id": "2",
+       "id": 2,
        "name": "John Doe"
      }
    ]

+Note that the value from the identifier ``id`` has been converted to string and stored as the primary key ``_id``.

 Dataset is the default sink type for internal pipes in Sesam, so if no sink config is specified for a pipe it's output will be a dataset.

-Datasets are also often the source for internal pipes.
+Datasets are the source for both internal & endpoint pipes.

 .. seealso::